freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 -  The server can connect to the *Application Server* using an SSH key and a passphrase.

-What a Compromise of the Workstations Can Surrender
+What a compromise of the workstations can surrender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The *Admin Workstation* requires Tails with a persistent volume,